White-Wind-LLC/table/README.md

 - **BooleanTableFilter**: equals; optional `getTitle(BooleanType)`.
 - **DateTableFilter**: gt/gte/lt/lte/equals/between (uses `kotlinx.datetime.LocalDate`).
 - **EnumTableFilter<T: Enum<T>>**: in/not_in/equals with `options: List<T>` and `getTitle(T)`.
-- **CustomTableFilter<T>**: fully custom filter UI and state.
-Implement `CustomFilterRenderer<T>` for main panel and optional fast filter, and `CustomFilterStateProvider<T>` for chip text.
-Supports data visualizations of any complexity.
+- **CustomTableFilter<T, E>**: fully custom filter UI and state with access to table data.
+Implement `CustomFilterRenderer<T, E>` for main panel and optional fast filter (both receive `tableData: E` parameter), and `CustomFilterStateProvider<T>` for chip text.
+  Supports data visualizations of any complexity, including dynamic histograms and statistics based on current table data.
 - **DisabledTableFilter**: special marker filter type that completely disables filtering for a column while keeping the API contract (no filter UI is rendered for such columns in filter panels and conditional formatting dialogs).